maxhid/4DCT-Viewer/README.md

 - **Measurement Add-On**[Alpha]: An add-on is included for performing various measurements, such as setting a circular region of interest (ROI), line profile analysis, and distance measurement.

 ### Usage
-1. Run the MATLAB script.
+1. Run the main.m script.
 2. Select the folder containing the n-3D CT scans.
 3. Adjust windowing settings and choose the desired orientation view.
 4. Navigate through the phases using the space bar.